Fadi Mohammad al-Batsh: Reactions

 After al-Batsh's death, Hamas's military wing claimed him as a member and described him as a commander.

 Al-Batsh's family accused Mossad of being responsible for the killing.
 Israel denied any involvement in the assassination.

 Hamas chief Ismail Haniyeh called his killing a "terrible crime" and attributed it to Mossad.

 Israeli Defense Minister Avigdor Lieberman described al-Batsh as "no saint and he didn’t deal with improving infrastructure in Gaza.
 He was engaged in the production of rockets, in improving rockets’ accuracy...
 We constantly see a settling of accounts between various factions in the terrorist organizations and I suppose that is what happened in this case."

+Shortly after his death, the New York Times published an article claiming Mossad director Yossi Cohen ordered al-Batsh’s assassination as part of a wide ranging operation against Hamas members being sent abroad for technical training and the sourcing of weapons.

 Malaysian Home Minister Ahmad Zahid Hamidi said Fadi was "believed to have become a liability for a country hostile to Palestine".

 Humanitarian Care Malaysia (MyCARE) chairman Associate Professor Dr Hafidzi Mohd Noor said Fadi was an expert in renewable energy sources, especially in regards to generator engineering.
 "We don’t deny the possibility that his achievements and his capabilities had perhaps made him a target for Israeli Zionists.
 In fact, before this he had mentioned his worry that he would be attacked by Apache helicopter gunships back in Palestine, and mentioned that 18 members of his extended family had been killed in Gaza in 2009 alone."